romnegrillo/thesis-weavepattern/README.md

 In progress...

-### Languages and Libraries used in Development in Linux
+### Language and Libraries used in Development in Ubuntu
 * Python 3
 * Tensorflow
 * OpenCV